Birds of the World: Recommended English Names

 Birds of the World: Recommended English Names is a paperback book written by Frank Gill and Minturn Wright on behalf of the International Ornithologists' Union.
-The book is an attempt to produce a standardized set of English names for all bird species and is the product of a project set in motion at the 1990 International Ornithological Congress.
-It is supplemented by a website, the IOC World Bird List, giving updates to the published material.
+It is an attempt to produce a standardized set of English names for all bird species and is the product of a project set in motion at the 1990 International Ornithological Congress.
+The book is supplemented by a website, the IOC World Bird List, giving updates to the published material.

-An 11-page introduction deals with a number of issues which relate to the naming of birds.
+An 11-page introduction deals with a number of issues that relate to the naming of birds.
 This is followed by a systematic list, from pages 12 to 211, and a 46-page index.
 The family sequence is that of the third edition of the Howard and Moore Complete Checklist of the Birds of the World.
 The book's cover is illustrated with a photo of a helmet vanga, a bird endemic to Madagascar.